Harrow, London: 21st century

 The town centre has undergone a new wave of redevelopment.
 In 2011, the one-way single lane section of Station Road was widened to allow two-way bus traffic.
-The 11 storey luxury apartments of Bradstowe House was completed in 2016 after long delays.
+The 11 storey luxury apartments of Bradstowe House were completed in 2016 after long delays.
 Former office buildings on Lyon Road (including Coal House, once belonging to the National Coal Board) have been regenerated into new mixed use buildings in the 2010s, whereas on Pinner Road behind St George's centre a new eight storey development called Trident Point was built which includes a Morrisons supermarket opened in 2013.
-The former post-office sorting building on College Road, next to the train station, remained vacant for some years until plans for a 19-storey skyscraper was approved by the council in 2015.
+The former post-office sorting building on College Road, next to the train station, remained vacant for some years until plans for a 19-storey skyscraper were approved by the council in 2015.
 The development, called Harrow Square, was partly completed with 318 apartments across four buildings in 2018.
 It includes a bottom floor 1450 m2 library still under construction which will replace the current Gayton Library on St John's Road.
 The building next to it, formerly First National House, has been refurbished into luxury apartments called The Hub.

 The borough received a £1 million grant from the Mayor of London that will go towards a new public square and a "pop-up test eatery" at the site of the former Cumberland Hotel on Lyon Road, expected to be completed by 2020.
 The 1930s art deco facade of the Safari Cinema, which has been hidden since the 1960s, is set to be restored from 2020.
-The council aims to invest over a billion in the town centres of Harrow and Wealdstone and the Station Road corridor in between.
+The council aims to invest over a billion pounds in the town centres of Harrow and Wealdstone and the Station Road corridor in between.